Faith is born and lives in song

 Viriditas

-(Currently on hiatus) Virititas is a women’s choir ideal for those whose busy schedules do not allow for weekly choir practice.
+(Currently on hiatus) Viriditas is a women’s choir ideal for those whose busy schedules do not allow for weekly choir practice.
 Viriditas sings three or four times a year.
 Practices are often after church services in the choir room for two or three weeks preceding a service that Viriditas takes part in.
 Interested?
-Email Interim Music Director Benjamin Rogers at MusicDirector@UniversityUCC.org.
+Email Benjamin Sederquist, Director of Music Ministries, at MusicDirector@UniversityUCC.org.

 Sacred Groove Drum Ensemble